KazumeNishidate/tube/README.md

   format.
 You can visualize these using the code [VESTA](https://jp-minerals.org/vesta/jp/).

-  Here are the brief description of the output files.
+  Here is a brief description of the output files.

 - fig1_sandbox.vasp : initial graphen sheet
 - fig2_Ch-T-vectors.vasp : Chiral and translational vectors